0xADE1A1DE/MeasureSuite/Readme.md

 - a cli-tool `ms` in [bin](./bin); use like `./ms ./fileA.asm ./fileB.o`, out comes `JSON`.
 - a TypeScript-Wrapper in [ts](./ts), around `libmeasuresuite` built with `node-gyp`.

-More detailed in `Readme.md`'s in the respecive sub directory.
 *Build*-instructions in [Build.md](./Build.md).

 ## Examples